 Do your research.
 Get online and see what other people are saying about their experiences with different lenders on forums, discussion boards and review sites.
-Talk to people you know who have applied for a bad credit car loan - which lender did they choose and was the process a success?
+Talk to people you know who have applied for bad credit car loans - which lender did they choose and was the process a success?
 Finally, make sure to read all the terms and conditions and shop around for the best deal.

 What fees are involved that might be different to bigger banks?

 Monthly account fees and establishment fees can significantly increase the amount you have to pay back.
 Some loans will also include a fee for early repayment, so make sure you know the ins and outs of your loan.